plone/plone.app.multilingual/README.rst

 An evolution of the LP *translate* view, unified for either Archetypes and Dexterity content types.
-It features an already translated content viewer for the current content being edited via an ajaxified dinamic selector that shows them on the fly on user request.
+It features an already translated content viewer for the current content being edited via an ajaxified dynamic selector that shows them on the fly on user request.